-Your restaurant’s profitability depends on how you set the prices for your various menu items.
+Your restaurant’s profitability depends on how you manage your food cost and set the prices for your various menu items.
 Price a dish too high, and customers won’t order it.
-Price a dish too low, and you won’t generate enough revenue to cover your costs.
-This is why finding the balance between the cost of ingredients in your recipes and the price you are selling your menu items at is key.
-Ultimately, keeping track of your food costs will strengthen your ability to set menu prices intelligently, and maximize revenues.
+Price a dish too low, and your food cost percentage might become too high, meaning you won’t generate enough revenue to cover your costs.
+This is why finding the balance between the actual food cost of ingredients in your recipes and the price you are selling your menu items at is key.
+Ultimately, keeping track of your food costs will strengthen your ability to set menu prices intelligently and maximize revenues.

 In this article, we’ll explain what the food cost percentage is and how to calculate it.
 We’ll talk about how Anthony’s Shawarma Joint calculated theirs, and we’ll address the common misconceptions that come with figuring out what a good food cost percentage is (spoiler alert !
 The answer is : it depends 😀)